 You may not realize how important curb appeal is to attracting buyers to your home for sale!

-NOW is the time to polish up your curb appeal if you are planning on selling early next year.
-You can’t paint or work on the yard in January in the Pittsburgh area!
+NOW is the time to polish up your curb appeal if you are planning on selling this year!

 You can get maximum improvement for minimum cash with these 10 tips for transforming your home’s exterior.